-She always thought that humans occupied that sweet spot halfway between the tiniest known things and the size of the universe, but just learned that actually amoebas have that distinction, leaving us just a hair on the larger side of the scale.
+She always thought that humans occupied that sweet spot halfway between the tiniest known things and the size of the universe, but just learned that actually amoebas have that distinction, leaving us just a hair past midway.
 The Planck scale takes us down to 10-35 m which is more unimaginably small than the universe is large, consisting of pixelated bits of information out of which the rest of the stuff is made.

 Since we now know the universe is finite, though expanding, the bridge from near to far is possible, flat and very, very, very loooooong.

-So how does this relate to Einsteinian Relativity and curved space she asked her local math consultant who helped her understand by pointing out that curved space is a local phenomenon.
+"So how does this flatness relate to Einsteinian Relativity and curved space?" she asked her local math consultant who helped her understand by pointing out that curved space is a local phenomenon around masses.
 Electromagnetic waves travel at a constant rate while space and time are relative and mass creates curved space = gravity.

 There was a beginning over thirteen billion years ago and there will be a freezing cold, absolute zero ending of indescribable entropy/complexity.
 There are apparently no backsies.